Get in Touch

 A few glass test tubes from Labkafe

-The reason for using glass for test tubes is fairly simple.
+The reason for using glass for the test tube is fairly simple.
 Glass, especially borosilicate glass, is one of the most inert materials in the world ‒ it doesn’t react with any standard lab chemicals unless melted.
 And they have a fairly high melting point, making them a great choice for boiling various liquids, from water to sulphuric acid.
-Glass test tubes generally have a rounded bottom for easy heating and a flared top for easy pouring.
+Glass test tube generally have a rounded bottom for easy heating and a flared top for easy pouring.

 Labkafe has sold probably millions of test tubes to schools and colleges.
 Our test tubes are 15×125 mm in size and can hold about 10 ml of liquid.
 They can withstand over 1000°C of heat, making them a solid member of school and college chemistry lab packages .